velvetkevorkian/website-2021/posts/blog/9-words-one-video.md

 ---
 title: '9 Words- One Video'
-abstract: 'A short abstract video using nine words as inspiration.'
+abstract: "A short abstract video using nine words as inspiration."
 slug: 9-words-one-video
 type: blog
 status: publish